microsoft/PowerApps-Tooling/.github/ISSUE_TEMPLATE/bug-report.md

 **Additional context**

 Add any other context about the problem here.
-Add any helpful context on the .msapp like created from teams, contains custom pcf components, etc..
+Add any helpful context on the .msapp like created from teams, contains custom pcf components, etc.